savevsgames/savevsgames-group-proof-reader/README.md

 - Zustand - Lightweight state management
 - React Router - Client-side routing
 - Monaco Editor - Code editing component for JSON view

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/734d2606-1eaf-497a-83c1-099a3175b9d0) and click on Share -> Publish.

-## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)